xapicohort/team-captivate-jslibrary/How to: Duration.md

 This could be used for a variety of things, but this walkthrough is designed to capture the duration of focus and unfocus event as an example.
 I apologize if the code is over commented, but I know we have lots of .js beginners and I used to hate when I didn't understand what or why code did what it did.

-You can access a published versoin of this demo at
+You can access a published version of this demo at

 <http://www.brianfloyd.me/duration_example>